freyesgu93/aws-solutions-architect-associate-notes/README.md

 __S3__ does not support `OPTIONS`, `CONNECT` and `TRACE` __methods__.

 __S3 encryptions__ —
+- Server-Side Encryption
   - SSE-S3: Data and master keys managed by S3.
   - SSE-C: The user manages the encryption keys.
   - SSE-KMS: AWS manages the data key, the user manages the master key.

-To make sure that S3 objects are only accessible from Cloudfront, create an __Origin Access Identity (OAI) for Cloudfront__ and grant access to the objects to that OAI.
+- Client-Side Encryption (encrypting data before sending it to Amazon S3)
+  - Use a customer master key (CMK) stored in AWS Key Management Service (AWS KMS).
+  - Use a master key you store within your application.

+To **restrict access** to content that you serve from Amazon **S3 buckets**, you create **CloudFront signed URLs or signed cookies** to limit access to files in your Amazon S3 bucket, and then you create a **special CloudFront user** called an **Origin Access Identity (OAI)** and **associate it with your distribution**.
+Then you configure **permissions so that CloudFront can use the OAI to access and serve files** to your users, but users can't use a direct URL to the S3 bucket to access a file there.

 We can create __event notification in S3__ to __invoke lambda__ function.